 To see more Gordon MITCHELL Scottish art click

-In addition to Red Rag Scottish Art Gallery Ryan Mutter art work has been exhibited at other leading Scottish Art Galleries.
-Each painting at Red Rag is sourced from the Ryan Mutter artist studio and like all Red Rag Scottish art and Contemporary art it can be shipped worldwide.
+In addition to Red Rag Gallery Nikki Monaghan art work has been exhibited at a number of other Scottish Art Galleries.
+Each painting at Red Rag is sourced from the Nikki Monaghan artist studio and like all Red Rag Scottish art and Contemporary art it can be shipped worldwide.

-To see more Ryan MUTTER Scottish art click
+To see more Nikki MONAGHAN Scottish art click

-To see more Jacqueline ORR Scottish art click
+To see more Fiona NORTH Scottish art click

 Deborah Phillips was born in Dundee in 1965.
-She graduated with BA Arts (Hons) from Duncan of Jordanstone College of Art in 1987.
-She is now one of the most promising young Scottish artists.
+Always anatural artist she first exhibited work at the Royal Scottish Academy and the Royal Glasgow Institute of Fine Art at the age of 14.
+She attended and graduated with BA Arts (Hons) from Duncan of Jordanstone College of Art in 1987.
+She is now established as a successful full time professional artists.

 Deborah Phillips started her art career as a designer with the National Trust for Scotland.
 A similar role followed as Deborah undertook work with Historic Scotland.
 Deborah Phillips also worked with an international art and craft company professionally demonstrating art and craft materials from 1996 to 1998.

 Today much of Deborah Phillips contemporary painting is undertaken from commissions.
 Corporate organisations such as Standard Life, Bank of Scotland, Marks and Spencer together with well know personalities feature as collectors of her increasingly popular painting.